karmaniverous/stan/.stan/system/stan.project.md

 - Generator: `npm run gen:system` (wired as `prebuild`) assembles parts in numeric/lex order into `.stan/system/stan.system.md`, adding a short generated header comment.
 It is a no‑op when no parts exist.
+- Distribution & archive injection:
+  - The published package includes `dist/stan.system.md`.
+  - During the archive phase in downstream repos, STAN temporarily writes the packaged monolith to `<stanPath>/system/stan.system.md` so full archives always contain a baseline prompt.
+Local monolith edits in downstream repos are ignored by archives and surfaced by CLI preflight.
+Propose downstream behavior changes in `<stanPath>/system/stan.project.md`.
 - Editing policy:
   - Do not hand‑edit the assembled monolith; update the relevant part(s) and re‑generate.